ton-solidity/ton-solidity-eth/docs/ton.md

-# TON Soliditu doc
+# TON Solidity doc

-Adding support for a new command line option to specify the target machine.
-The option is being added to the `solc` compiler interface.
+Added support for a new command line option to specify the target machine.
+The option has been added to the `solc` compiler interface.

 The new option is `--machine` with the following characteristics: